iamask/cloudflare-containers-go/README.md

-## Full Stack Application Overview
+## Distributed Full Stack Application on Global Network

 Think of the Cloudflare Network as a single, global computer operating across 300+ cities.
 When you deploy to Cloudflare, your application is deployed to "Region Earth" — a unified global region.
 The platform takes care of intelligent routing, seamless scaling, performance optimization, and robust security, all while delivering a world-class developer experience.